docksal/docksal/docs/content/tools/pull.md

 ```

-The following is an example of `example.aliases.drushrc.php` .
+The following is an example of `example.aliases.drushrc.php`:

 ```php
 <?php